 Changing the chemical or physical properties of a compound with a catalyst, while retaining the same percentage composition and molecular weight of the original compound.
-For example: Isobutane (above) is the liquid form of butane at atmospheric pressure and temperature, conditions where normal butane would turn into a gas vapour.
+For example, Isobutane (above) is the liquid form of butane at atmospheric pressure and temperature, conditions where normal butane would turn into a gas vapor.

 LNG, Liquefied Natural Gas

 Natural gas is reduced to minus 260 degrees Fahrenheit, where it becomes a liquid and its volume is reduced 600 times.